-ABSORPTION OF GAMMA RAYS IN MATTER
+10. ABSORPTION OF GAMMA RAYS IN MATTER

 The atomic cross section for the three main processes: the photoelectric process, Compton scattering, and pair production increase with increasing Z. For this reason, heavy elements are much more effective for gamma radiation than light elements.
-Lead and Uranium can be used to shield against gamma rays.
+Lead, aluminum, iron and uranium can be used to shield against gamma rays.
 Because the photoelectric effect and Compton scattering decrease, and pair production increase with increasing energy, the total absorption in a given element has a minimum, or maximum transparency at some energy.
-This is also a window, through which gamma radiation would leak from a given shield as shown in Fig. 2 and Table 5.
+This is also a window through which gamma radiation would leak from a given shield as shown in Fig. 2 and Table 5.
+To close the window, mixtures of different materials are usually used in gamma rays shielding.